R&A, USGA to review use of 'green-reading materials' | Golf Channel

 The organizations plan to review the materials currently available to players and expect to address the issue "in the coming months."

 Rule 14-3 limits the equipment and devices a player might be able to use during a competitive round, but green-reading materials have grown in both prominence and sophistication in recent years.
-Ian Poulter was one of several pros who spoke out recently that detailed breakdowns that include complex slope breakdowns should be disallowed, noting that they tend to bog down pace of play:
+Ian Poulter was one of several pros who spoke out recently that detailed maps that include complex slope breakdowns should be disallowed, noting that they tend to bog down pace of play:

 I hope the @RandA and @USGA address this situation.
 Some players are in agreement about these greens books.
 Too much time wasted in a book. pic.twitter.com/EED0yJckH2— Ian Poulter (@IanJamesPoulter) March 1, 2017